tc39/proposal-temporal/docs/plainyearmonth.md

 Compares two `Temporal.PlainYearMonth` objects.
 Returns an integer indicating whether `one` comes before or after or is equal to `two`.

-- &minus;1 if `one` comes before `two`;
+- &minus;1 if `one` comes before `two`
-- 0 if `one` and `two` are the same month and their `calendar` properties are also the same;
+- 0 if `one` and `two` start on the same date when projected into the ISO 8601 calendar
-- 1 if `one` comes after `two`.
+- 1 if `one` comes after `two`

 If `one` and `two` are not `Temporal.PlainYearMonth` objects, then they will be converted to one as if they were passed to `Temporal.PlainYearMonth.from()`.

-Note that this function will not return 0 if the two objects have different `calendar` properties, even if the actual years and months are equal.
+Comparison is based on the first day of the month in the real world, regardless of the `calendar`.
-If the months are equal, then `.calendar.id` will be compared lexicographically, in order to ensure a deterministic sort order.
+For example, this method returns `0` for months that start on the same day in the ISO 8601 calendar, even if their calendars describe that day with a different `year` and/or `month`.

 This function can be used to sort arrays of `Temporal.PlainYearMonth` objects.
 For example: